zerotwooneone/CardGame/CardGame.Domain.SystemTests/README.md

-# CardGame.Domain.EndToEnd
+# CardGame.Domain.SystemTests

-This project contains end-to-end (E2E) tests for the `CardGame.Domain` library.
+This project contains system tests for the `CardGame.Domain` library.
 The primary purpose of these tests is to simulate complete game plays to validate the core domain logic, game progression, rule enforcement, and overall stability of the Love Letter game implementation under various scenarios.

 ## Key Focus Areas for Tests